Douglas Moore

-In the fall of 1926 Moore joined the music faculty of Barnard College at Columbia University; beginning a lengthy professional career at Columbia.
-He was rapidly promoted at Columbia from adjunct faculty to professor and head of the music department at Barnard College in 1927; thanks in large part to the success of his orchestral suite The Pageant of P.T.
-Barnum (composed 1924, premiered 1926) which won the Eastman School of Music composing competition in 1927 and became Moore's first work to be widely programmed in the United States.
+In the fall of 1926 Moore joined the music faculty of Barnard College at Columbia University.
+He was rapidly promoted at Columbia from adjunct faculty to professor and head of the music department at Barnard College in 1927, thanks in large part to the success of his orchestral suite The Pageant of P.T.
+Barnum (composed 1924, premiered 1926).
 Moore was director of the Columbia University orchestra from 1926 through 1935.
-In 1940 he succeeded Daniel Gregory Mason as chair of the music program at Columbia; a post he held until his retirement in 1962.
+In 1940 he succeeded Daniel Gregory Mason as chair of the music program at Columbia, a post he held until his retirement in 1962.
 His roles at Columbia and the MacDowell Colony as well as leadership roles on the governing boards of the American Society of Composers, Authors and Publishers and the American Academy of Arts and Letters made Moore one of the more influential music educators of the mid 20th century.